huijunchen9260/dmenufm/README.md

 Example:

-- current working directory is `$HOME`, if press `ESC` to leave dmenufm, then `$HOME` will be copied into `xclip`.
+- current working directory is `$HOME` (your user's own home directory), if `ESC` is pressd to leave dmenufm, then `$HOME` will be copied into `xclip`.
-- You can browse into the any directory.
-Inside that directory, choose `./`, and current working directory will be copied.
+- You can browse into the directory; inside that directory, choose `./`, and the current working directory will be copied.

 ### `NEW` to make new file / directory

 Name with slash will consider as a directory; without as file.

 - Example: Type `dirname/` to create new directory, and `filename` to create new file.

 ### `MVV` to move file